Next: MOLPRO on the WWW

 The program is written mostly in standard Fortran-90.
 Those parts which

 are machine dependent are maintained through the use of a supplied

 preprocessor, which allows easy interconversion between versions for

 different machines.
 Each release of the program is ported and tested on

 a number of systems.
-A fuller description of the hardware and operating

 A large library of commonly used orbital basis sets is available, which